HeLehm/dualprompt-pytorch/README.md

 The official Jax implementation is <a href="https://github.com/google-research/l2p">here</a>.

+## Idea in this branch

+dont just use teh top k for e prompt, do interpolation -> even if missclassified still chance for right result -> maybe train with noise to make robust even for first tasks

+### Todos
+- [x] add metric to messure e prompt task acc (called Acc@1_e_task)

 ## Environment
 The system I used and tested in
 - Ubuntu 20.04.4 LTS